Saoge123/ccgnet/README.md

 ~~~
 All pairs were sorted by the predictve score from high to low.
 The higher score, the higher possibility to form cocrystal.

-Finally, the predictive result is write into a .xlsx file, eg. cc_test.xlsx.
+Finally, the predictive result is written in a .xlsx file, eg. cc_test.xlsx.
 ![image](https://github.com/Saoge123/ccgnet/blob/main/img/xlsx.png)